lmfit/uncertainties/doc/index.rst

 available `on GitHub <https://github.com/lebigot/uncertainties/>`_.
 The :mod:`uncertainties` package is written in pure Python and has no external dependency (the `NumPy`_ package is optional).
-It contains about 6000 lines of code.
-75 % of those lines are documentation strings and comments.
+It contains about 7000 lines of code.
+75 % of these lines are documentation strings and comments.
 The remaining 25 % are split between unit tests (15 % of the total) and the calculation code proper (10 % of the total).  :mod:`uncertainties` is thus a **lightweight, portable